scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 appearance, like a chart's color scheme, without losing its data or needing a page refresh.

+### Progressive Development

-**Progressive Development.** Anywidget makes it possible to prototype widgets directly within a notebook since all widget code is loaded from the kernel.
+Anywidget makes it possible to prototype widgets directly within a notebook since all widget code is loaded from the kernel.
-Custom widgets can start as a few code cells and transition to separate files, gradually evolving into standalone scripts or packages – just like kernel-side programs [@fig:solution b].
+Custom widgets can start as a few code cells and transition to separate files, gradually evolving into standalone scripts or packages – just like kernel-side programs [@fig:after-afm].
 In contrast, developing traditional Jupyter Widgets is a cumbersome process limited to the Jupyter Notebook and JupyterLab platforms.
 It involves using a project generator [@js_cookiecutter; @ts_cookiecutter] to bootstrap a project with over 50 files, creating and installing a local Python package with custom-built